 The last known recorded message, enciphered with a KL-7, was sent by the Canadian armed forces in June 1983.
 The fully electronic KL-51 RACE off-line cipher machine could be regarded as its successor.
 The KL-7 machine itself was unclassified but the cipher unit wiring, the entry plates and the stepping circuitry were confidential.
 After its service time, most KL-7s and KL-47s and their rotors were recalled.
 The surviving KL-7s were carefully stripped from their stepping mechanism wiring and rotor entry wiring, commonly denoted as sanitized.

-In 1974 the FBI started counterintelligence operation "Hookshot" to identify a person who was in contact with Soviet intelligence services.
-A highly sensitive well-placed source provided information that the Soviet military intelligence GRU had an agent with the codename "Greenwood", who was an American from the U.S. military that had been posted in France and Vietnam.
-INSCOM narrowed down the search to former U.S. Army Signals Warrant Officer Joseph Helmich (1937-2002) who served in 1963 as crypto custodian in France, in 1964-65 in Vietnam with crypto clearance in a supply unit, and later at Fort Bragg, North Carolina.
-FBI started an extensive investigation with surveillance.
+In 1974, a highly sensitive well-placed source told the FBI that the Soviet foreign military intelligence directorate GRU had an agent with codename "Greenwood", who was an American from the U.S. military that had been posted in France and Vietnam.
+The FBI started counterintelligence operation "Hookshot" to identify the person.
+The Army Intelligence and Security Command INSCOM narrowed down the search to former U.S. Army Signals Warrant Officer Joseph Helmich (1937-2002), who served in 1963 as crypto custodian in France, in 1964-65 in Vietnam with crypto clearance in a supply unit, and later at Fort Bragg, North Carolina.
+The FBI started an extensive investigation with surveillance.

 The importance Soviet Intelligence gave to the key lists, despite possessing all technical details of the KL-47, shows that they were probably unable to break the KL-47 or KL-7 message traffic purely by cryptanalysis, or that they had no sufficient computer power to decipher them within reasonable time for practical use, at least in the early 1960s.